vitaliyrtest1/charming-onion-fish/content/pages/blog/kayak-fishing-5-advantages-and-benefits.md

 ---
 layout: PostLayout
-title: Kayak Fishing - Advantages And Benefits
+title: Kayak Fishing - Advantages And Benefits!
 date: '2021-06-28'
-excerpt: |-
+excerpt: >-
   Kayak angling is a fun and affordable way to get out on the water.
 You can take the plunge of purchasing a kayak or opt for a rental.
 Renting is a great option for first timers, as it is a good way to try different kinds of kayaks.
 thumbImage:
   type: ImageBlock
-  url: "/images/post-2.jpg"
+  url: /images/post-2.jpg
-  altText: Raw fish, spices, lemon
+  altText: 'Raw fish, spices, lemon'
 bottomSections:
   - type: CtaSection
     variant: variant-b